jfree/orson-charts/README.md

 History
 -------

-??-Feb-2014 : Version 1.2
+??-Mar-2014 : Version 1.2
+- added value and range markers for numerical axes, and category markers for category axes;
+- added a tickLabelOrientation attribute for axes so that tick labels can be drawn either perpendicular or parallel to the axis line;
+- added a logarithmic axis;
 - added theme support, with several built-in themes;
 - added label generators for pie section labels and category axis labels;
 - added export to JPEG, plus options to configure the available export types;
-- made projection distance configurable in chart viewer;
+- made projection distance configurable in the chart viewer;
 - optimized rendering code to reduce memory usage;
 - added series accessors for XYZSeriesCollection;
+- added yDimensionOverride attribute for CategoryPlot3D;
-- put in place localisation mechanism;
+- put in place localisation mechanism, and added German and Italian localisations;
 - fixed issue with StackedBarRenderer and negative values;
 - various other bug fixes.